It is best to spend some time understanding and setting up work centers and tools, workflows, and bills of material before you start with work orders.

 Click on the Work Orders link in the OfficeBooks menu bar, then click on the New Work Order button in the top-right hand corner of the work order list.

 This is an example of a work order (give it a click to enlarge).
+Note the workflow at the top and bill of materials at the bottom. |

 After selecting an item, the screen will refresh and display the workflow at the top of the screen, some work order configuration fields (build qty, instructions, notes, etc), and the bill of materials associated with the item you selected.
 Complete the configuration fields as required.
 The "Qty to Build" is important as it will drive your material requirements for this work order.